Antevenio/oauth2-mdirector/README.md

 ```

 ## Usage
-As mentioned before, you can choose to use just the provider or the wrapper around it.
+As mentioned before, you can choose to use just a provider or the wrapper around it.
 Here you can find examples for each case:

-### 1. Oauth2-client provider
+### 1. MDirector Oauth2-client provider (email marketing application)
 You can find the [oauth2-client](https://github.com/thephpleague/oauth2-client) provider under
 [OAuth2/Client/Provider](https://github.com/Antevenio/mdirector-oauth-client-php/tree/master/src/OAuth2/Client/Provider),
 for generic usage instructions please refer to generic usage in the
 [oauth2-client github project](https://github.com/thephpleague/oauth2-client).

-MDirector as of now is just providing the **Resource Owner Password Credentials Grant**
+The MDirector email marketing provider as of now is just providing the **Resource Owner Password Credentials Grant**
 having a generic clientId named **webapp**.
 Here is an example to get a valid accessToken:

 ```php